akankshapillaii/Online-Bookstore-Analysis/README.md

 * **Customers** — customer details and location
 * **Orders** — order date, quantity, and total transaction value

-The analysis progresses from **database setup and data exploration** to increasingly advanced SQL queries using filtering, aggregation, joins, `GROUP BY`, `HAVING`, sorting, and derived metrics.
+The analysis progresses from **database setup and data exploration** to increasingly advanced SQL queries using filtering, aggregation, joins, group by, having, sorting, and derived metrics.

 Key business areas explored include: